limalib/docs/docs/source/domain_dev.rst

 .. note::
    The Pinto domain contains examples used here but are provided when you clone LIMA from Github.
-You will be asked to create these examples themselves during the learning paths provided in the documentation, but are kept here for reference.
+You will be asked to create these examples during the learning paths provided here, but are kept in GitHub for reference.

    If you are trying to following the learning paths, we recommend you move ``/domains/pinto`` to ``/domains/pinto.bak`` and follow the tutorials.
-Learning happens when you start creating your own code rather than just use what is provided - even typing those examples again will help you understand the code, and noticing and fixing those compile errors will provide valuable teachings as well.
+Learning happens when you start creating your own code rather than just copy from what is provided - even *typing* these examples again will help you understand the code, and noticing and fixing the compile errors you introduce by mistake will provide valuable teachings.

-   Refer to these examples if you're stuck or things just do not work, don't just copy them.
+   *TL;DR* Refer to these examples if you're stuck or things just do not work, don't just copy them.

 .. tip::
     *Armour, armor, colour, colour, categorisation, categorization?*